Styria-Digital/confgetti/README.md

 stored in environment (if you do not tell **Confgetti** otherwise.).
 **Confgetti** does not punish you if you do not have Consul server running, it will still return value from environment variable!

-Slightly *high-level* function `load_and_validate_config`, that is used for fetching multiple variables at once and overriding declared module variables, will try to get variable from one extra source, local json configuration file in following order:
+Slightly *high-level* function [load_and_validate_config](#confgettiload_and_validate_configconfig_module_name-env_var-schemanone-keysnone-uppercasefalse), that is used for fetching multiple variables at once and overriding declared module variables, will try to get variable from one extra source, local json configuration file in following order:

 1. **Consul**